comp-imaging-sci/hallucinations-tomo-recon/README.md

 * `compute_maps`: Contains codes for computing hallucination maps and specific maps.

 ## U-Net
 The U-Net model was trained using codes from https://github.com/facebookresearch/fastMRI which uses `pytorch` and `pytorch-lightning`.
-The true object images for training were axial brain MRI images collected from the NYU fastMRI Initiative database: https://arxiv.org/pdf/1811.08839.pdf.
 We have placed the pre-trained model used in our numerical studies as `UNET/experiments/h_map/epoch\=49.ckpt` which can be used to reconstruct images from the test dataset.
 The hyperparameters used during training can be found at `UNET/experiments/h_map/meta_tags.csv`.

 #### Dependencies
 The codes for reconstructing images using the trained U-Net model have been tested successfully using the `pytorch` virtual environment installed with `conda 4.5.12`.
 The relevant softwares which are pre-requisites and must be installed within the virtual environment have been listed in `UNET/requirements.txt`.

 #### Instructions
-1. Enter the `UNET` directory from root:
+1. Enter the `UNET` directory from root directory:
 ```
 cd UNET
 ```